aponcedeleonch/Spotify-helper/README.md

 Query parameters:
 - `client_id`: Value obtained in the last step.
 - `response_type`: Set to `code`
 - `redirect_uri`: When the user accepts to give the privileges (specified in `scope`) Spotify will redirect to this specified URL.
 The redirect URL will have **valuable output** that we will use in the next steps.
-I used the URL for this repo to redirect: https://github.com/aponcedeleonch/fetch_spotify.
+I used the URL for this repository as `redirect_uri`: https://github.com/aponcedeleonch/fetch_spotify.
 - `scope`: The list of permissions that we are asking for the user.
 A list with all the scopes and its description can be found [here](https://developer.spotify.com/documentation/general/guides/scopes/).
 The scopes I asked to make the code in this repository work are:
     - playlist-modify-private
     - playlist-modify-public